steliospaps/investment-portfolio/README.md

 The fractional account will trade at best quote on the direction trading.

 ## rebalancing
 Periodically the target weights change.
-Or isntruments might be added or removed.
+Or instruments might be added or removed.

 ## divest only instruments
 periodically instruments are replaced.
 Optionally the old instrument is kept, but it is the one sold first.